14. Text Data

 ## 0 Sir Launcelot

-## 1 Seek the Grail
+## 1 Seek Grail

 ## 2 blue

-Matches to particular capture groups can be recalled in replacement
+matches to particular capture groups can be recalled in replacement

-Here, the match in its entirety is
+strings.
+The match in its entirety is denoted by “\g<0>

-”, then “\g<1>
+then “\g<1>

-” stores whatever was caught by the first
+” stores whatever was caught by the first capture group,

 ” is the match to the second capture group, etc.